guestdaniel/ZilanyBruceCarney2014.jl/README.md

-# AuditoryNerveFiber.jl
+# ZilanyBruceCarney2014.jl

-AuditoryNerveFiber.jl is a Julia package that provides access to auditory-nerve models in Julia.
+ZilanyBruceCarney2014.jl is a Julia package that provides access to auditory-nerve models in Julia.
 Presently, this package provides access to the Zilany, Bruce, and Carney (2014) auditory-nerve model.

 ## Why a new package?
 Why Julia?